-- Associates may not engage in any other employment or practice in any profession, whether for remuneration or not, without the permission of the Chief Justice.
+Associates must not engage in any other employment or practice in any profession, whether for remuneration or not, without the permission of the Principal Registrar.

 A Bachelor of Laws degree is required to become a Judge’s Associate.
 The following levels apply: